webpy/webpy.github.com/install.md

 If you get error messages about not being able to import flup, install it by typing "easy_install flup" at the command line.

 Since revision 145, it is necessary to set a bin-environment variable on the fastcgi configuration if your code uses redirects.
 If when your code redirects to http://domain.com/ and in the url bar you see http://domain.com/code.py/, you'll need to set the environment variable.
-[Get Diploma](http://www.nationhighschool.com/eligibility/index.asp) This will cause your fastcgi.server configuration above to look something like this:
+This will cause your fastcgi.server configuration above to look something like this:

     fastcgi.server = ( "/code.py" =>
     ((